Table of Contents

 Automatic Backup Software

-The real time backup program may claim to sleep while you are working and accomplish the backup when you are idle.
-Our experience has been that these programs may cause a performance drain on your system, and may even cause some programs to fail.
-The CFS Payroll System cannot tolerate the interference from some of these programs.
-If you implement such a system (Carbonite, for example) you might need to configure it so that the Payroll System database folder is excluded from the real time backup.
-Create a folder away from CFSLIB which is included in the realtime backup and then configure the Payroll System to store its automatic backup in that folder.
+CFS Payroll System is incompatible with some of these programs (e.g. Carbonite).
+Exclude the Payroll System database folder from the real time backup.
+Create a folder away from CFSLIB which is included in the real-time backup and then configure the Payroll System to store its automatic backup in that folder.
 Or turn off the real time backup facility while entering payroll data.

 The CFS Toolbox programs can be configured to back up the database on program exit if any changes have been made.